 New York State Health System Ranking

-- New York: Overall Performance: Better than Average
+- New York: Overall Performance: Above U.S. Average

-- New York: Avoidable Hospital Use & Cost: 36
+- New York: Avoidable Hospital Use and Cost: 28

 - New York: Health Care Disparities: 2